 Security audit report breakdown showing vulnerability findings, severity levels, and remediation steps

-A proper security audit produces more than a pass/fail grade.
-You should receive an executive summary that non-technical stakeholders can understand, explaining your overall security posture and the most critical issues in plain language.
+• An executive summary that non-technical stakeholders can understand, explaining your overall security posture and the most critical issues in plain language.

-DIY Security Checklist vs. Professional Audit
+DIY Checklist vs. Professional Assessment

 Split comparison showing DIY checklist versus professional security audit capabilities

-Where professional expertise adds value is in server-level configuration, identifying vulnerabilities in custom code, understanding attack patterns and how they apply to your specific site, and having the experience to distinguish "normal" from indicators of compromise.
+Where professional assessment adds value is in server-level configuration, identifying vulnerabilities in custom code, understanding attack patterns and how they apply to your specific site, and having the experience to distinguish "normal" from indicators of compromise.

 How Often Should You Audit Your WordPress Site?